AhmetSerkanAltinok/Game-of-Life/README.md

 # Game-of-Life
-A very basic version of the game of life
+A very basic implementation of the Game of Life by John Conway